JoaoMartins-callmeJohn/construction-phasing-tutorial-docs/docs/Input, Libraries and Configuration File/index.md

 ---
 layout: page
-title: Input and Libraries
+title: Input, Libraries and Configuration file
-permalink: /input/
+permalink: /input/index
+nav_order: 2
 ---

-# Input and Libraries
+# Input, Libraries and Configuration file

 To generate the Gantt chart connected with our models, we need a library to generate the chart and a way to implement additional information related to the tasks that each element will be part of.